-1.7 Hearing Notice and Pre-Hearing Requirements
+- 1.8 Hearing Notice and Pre-Hearing Requirements - 1.8.1 Notice of Time and Place for Hearing: Upon receipt from a Practitioner of a timely and proper request for a hearing, the Medical Staff President (on behalf of the MEC) or the Chief Operating Officer (on behalf of the Board), as applicable, shall promptly schedule and arrange for a hearing.
+At least thirty (30) days prior to the hearing, the Medical Staff President or the Chief Operating Officer, as applicable, shall send the Practitioner a letter, by Special Notice, advising of the date, time, and place of the hearing, which date shall be not less than thirty (30) days after the date of the Hearing Notice unless otherwise mutually agreed to by the parties.
+A hearing for a Practitioner, be held as soon as the arrangements may be reasonably made provided that the Practitioner agrees to a waiver of the thirty (30) day advance notice time requirement.

-- 1.7.1 Notice of Time and Place for Hearing: Upon receipt from a Practitioner of a timely and proper request for a hearing, the Medical Staff President or the Chief Executive Officer (on behalf of the Board), as applicable, shall promptly schedule and arrange for a hearing.
-At least thirty (30) days prior to the hearing, the Medical Staff President or the Chief Executive Officer, as applicable, shall send the Practitioner a letter, by Special Notice, advising of the date, time, and place of the hearing, which date shall be not less than thirty (30) days after the date of the Hearing Notice unless otherwise mutually agreed to by the parties.
-A hearing for a Practitioner who is under summary suspension shall, at the request of the Practitioner, be held as soon as the arrangements may be reasonably made provided that the Practitioner agrees to a waiver of the thirty (30) day advance notice time requirement. - 1.7.2 Witnesses and Documents.
+1.8.2 Witnesses and Documents.
 The Hearing Notice shall also include a list of witnesses, if any, expected to testify at the hearing in support of the proposed Adverse recommendation/action on behalf of the MEC or Board as well as a time frame within which the Practitioner must provide the Medical Executive Committee or Board, as applicable, his/her list of witnesses.
 The Hearing Notice shall also outline a schedule for exchange of documents upon which each party expects to rely at the hearing.
 Each party remains under a continuing obligation to provide to the other party any documents or witnesses identified after the initial exchange which the party intends to introduce at the hearing.
 The introduction of any documents not provided prior to the hearing, or the admissibility of testimony to be presented by a witness not so listed, shall be at the discretion of the presiding officer.

-1.7.3 Confidentiality
+1.8.3 Confidentiality